kinotto/geonames.js/README.md

 # geonames.js
-javascript library to fetch country state region etc.
+if you Need an API to fetch countries, state, region, cities here's the library you're looking for

-A flexible library for browser and Nodejs usage built on top <a href="http://www.geonames.org/">geonames.org<a> REST api
+geonames.js is a flexible library for browser and Nodejs built on top <a href="http://www.geonames.org/">geonames.org<a> REST api

 <img src="https://travis-ci.org/travis-ci/travis-web.svg?branch=master" alt="not found" />